-- Priority level High.
-Complete a parcel-level wildfire hazard analysis for the homes in the study area not previously surveyed and review the 27 homes surveyed in 2004 for changes in their status.
-Completing this process will facilitate the following important fire management practices: - o Establishing a baseline hazard assessment for individual homes in all the communities - o Community education through the presentation of the parcel-level Hazard-Risk Analysis at neighborhood public meetings - o Identification of defensible space needs and other effective mitigation techniques - o Identification and facilitation of "cross-boundary" projects - o Community achievement of national FIREWISE status - o Development of a Pre-Attack/Operational Plan for the study area.
-A pre-attack plan assists fire agencies in developing strategies and tactics that will mitigate incidents when they occur - Priority level High.
-Add reflective or illuminated address signs at the driveway entrance to all homes that do not already have an address marker that is easily visible from the street (see Appendix D for recommendations). - Priority level High.
-Use the structure triage methodology provided in Appendix C to identify homes not likely to be defendable.
+- Complete a parcel-level wildfire hazard analysis for the homes in the study area.

+Completing this process will facilitate the following important fire management practices: - Establish a baseline hazard assessment for individual homes in all the communities - Education of the community through the presentation of the parcel level Hazard-Risk Analysis at neighborhood public meetings - o Identification of defensible space needs and other effective mitigation techniques - o Identification and facilitation of "cross-boundary" projects - Community achievement of national FIREWISE status - Development of a Pre-Attack/Operational Plan for the study area.
+A pre-attack plan assists fire agencies in developing strategies and tactics that will mitigate incidents when they occur

+Priority level: High

+- Add reflective or illuminated address signs at the driveway entrance to all homes that do not already have an address marker that is easily visible from the street (See Appendix D for recommendations).
+Priority level: High - Use the structure triage methodology provided in Appendix C to identify homes not likely to be defendable.
+Priority level: High